EcoSteel Prefabricated Steel Homes Process

 Paperwork, Design, And Engineering Steps

 Once the virtual build is done, the prefabricated steel homes will be manufactured.
 There are many companies that can perform this step.
-EcoSteel prefabricated steel homes include panels for the walls and roof that are manufactured according to your specific home plans, and these panels are insulated and may include wiring and channels for other components to be installed, depending on the company you choose to do the manufacturing.
+EcoSteel prefab homes include panels for the walls and roof that are manufactured according to your specific home plans, and these panels are insulated and may include wiring and channels for other components to be installed, depending on the company you choose to do the manufacturing.
 Prefabricated steel homes are ordered as a kit, and should include all of the panels and framing materials that are needed to assemble the home on site.
 Doors and windows are not included in most basic kits, and these will usually need to be purchased as well.

 Delivery And Assembly Of Your New Home

 Once all the components of the prefabricated steel kits have been manufactured, the contents are delivered to your new home building site.
 You will need a subcontractor and a work crew to finish the assembly and building process, because the framing and the panels will need to be constructed or installed.
 The prefabricated steel homes kit does not arrive completely built, there are still a number of steps that need to be done before you will be ready to move in.
 Prefabricated steel homes do take some time, but you will save a lot of time and money while getting the home you want.
-EcoSteel is an industry leader in prefabricated steel homes that can help you through the entire process.
+EcoSteel is an industry leader in eco prefab homes that can help you through the entire process.